brooklyncentral/brooklyn-ambari/README.md

 ### Usage

-To add an extra service to the cluster (i.e. not fully supported by the default stack such as Apache Ranger of Apache Spark) the new configuration key `extraServices` can be used:
+To add an extra service to the cluster (i.e. not fully supported by the default stack, such as [Apache Ranger](http://ranger.incubator.apache.org/) or [Apache Spark](http://spark.apache.org/)) the new configuration key `extraServices` can be used:

     ...
     services: